 White reportedly replied, “I have the honor to decline evacuating Fort Macon.”

-On March 29, a detachment of the 4th Rhode Island Infantry crossed Bogue Sound from Carolina City and established an outpost camp on Bogue Banks at Hoop Pole Creek, which is about five miles from Fort Macon.
+On March 29, a detachment of the 4th Rhode Island Infantry crossed Bogue Sound from Carolina City and established an outpost camp on Bogue Banks at Hoop Pole Creek, about five miles from Fort Macon.

 Three batteries of siege cannons and mortars were ferried across the sound to the camp, using old barges, scows and one light-draft stern-wheel steamer.
 The water was so shallow that Park had to cross his troops and equipment at high tide.

 From Hoop Pole Creek, the artillery was then dragged almost four miles up the beach and set up in artillery emplacements from which to fire on fort Macon.

 I can see why it took until April 25 for Parke’s forces to start their bombardment.
 In addition to the insects that try to eat you alive, the vegetation is heavy, the water is swampy, and the sand is deep.
 I can only imagine how hot and humid it was as well.

 Once the 11-hour bombardment began, the Confederates didn’t last long.
 They surrendered the following day.

 For vacationers who get tired of the beach or the water, the Crystal Coast offers natural areas like Hoop Pole Creek in Atlantic Beach, the Theodore Roosevelt Nature Area at Pine Knoll Shores and Emerald Isle Woods in Emerald Isle.